-CORRECTED-UPDATE 1-Canadian banks reward frontline employees as coronavirus spreads
+CORRECTED-UPDATE 1-Canadian banks reward frontline employees as coronavirus spreads (March 24)

-(Corrects bank’s name in 7th paragraph to Scotiabank, not BMO)
+(Corrects currency in paragraph five to US dollars from Canadian dollars in March 24 story.
+This version was earlier corrected to fix bank’s name in 7th paragraph to Scotiabank, not BMO)

 March 24 (Reuters) - Canadian banks on Tuesday followed U.S. heavyweights in offering additional daily payments, one-time bonuses and extra paid days off to customer-service employees who are required to work in branches and call centres amid the coronavirus crisis.